scapaf64-prog/my-python-games/Tetris8/README.txt

 "Lasergun-tetris"

-...ok, ther is no real laser-gun.
+...ok, there is no real laser-gun.

 "Laser-gun"-animation for lines to clear,